qlik-oss/corectl/docs/corectl_eval.md

 ## corectl eval

-Evalutes a list of measures and dimensions
+Evaluates a list of measures and dimensions

 ### Synopsis

-Evalutes a list of measures and dimensions.
+Evaluates a list of measures and dimensions.
 To evaluate a measure for a specific dimension use the <measure> by <dimension> notation.
 If dimensions are omitted then the eval will be evaluated over all dimensions.

 ```
 corectl eval <measure 1> [<measure 2...>] by <dimension 1> [<dimension 2...] [flags]